Summer Residency

 Tangible Work Experience

-Develop innovative ideas and solutions for cultural organizations in Montreal.
-Gain valuable skills to kickstart your career and integrate into Montreal’s creative industries and arts ecosystem.
+Develop innovative ideas and solutions for Montréal-based organizations.
+Gain valuable skills to kickstart your career and integrate into various ecosystems.
 Practice foundational strategies for collaboration and client work.

 Expert Support & Network